alexjoverm/blog/source/_posts/Apply-infinite-operations-to-an-RxJS-Observable.md

 How's it possible that we added 3 map operations, and we get `Res: 0`?
 It's like we didn't do anything at all.

-Simple, because **observables are immutable**.
+Simple: because **observables are immutable**.
 So, whenever you apply an operator, it's returning a new observable.
-Avoid side effects is one point of FP (Functional Programming), and RxJS is a FRP (Functional Reactive Programming) library.
+Avoiding side effects is one point of FP (Functional Programming), and RxJS is a FRP (Functional Reactive Programming) library.
 It's a common pitfall to think that the operators return a mutated version of their same instance.

 ## The solution